jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  ## Your company isn't afraid to spend money on developer tools

- A good IDE, good issue tracking software, a usable hour registration tool (in my experience, there are no good ones).
+ A good IDE (such as IntelliJ), good issue tracking software, a usable hour registration tool (in my experience, there are no good ones).
 If you want me to work for you, you need to make my life easy.

  ## Your company understands the need for quiet workspaces